hassan-eltinay/AmazonSales/README.md

 # AmazonSales

--Google colab notebook that has python code
+-Google colab notebook that has python code (which includes seaborn/matplotlib visuals, classification model, etc)

 -pbix PowerBI interactive dashboard file (should be opened using PowerBi Desktop)